Table of Contents

 By default, the

-Command with Where-Object
+Using Tasklist Command with Where-Object Cmdlet

-cmdlet to check if process is running in PowerShell.
+Use the Tasklist command with the Where-Object cmdlet to check if process is running in PowerShell.

 1 2 3 4 5 6 7 8 |